danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 - Based on the assigned reading from Taina Bucher, can you list some of the properties of algorithms?
 How is it both technical and social?

-- We discussed rule-based systems in Chapter 6 (Auto Generator), how is that different from the way we are dicussing procedure in this chapter?
+- We discussed rule-based systems in Chapter 6 (Auto Generator), how is that different from the way we are discussing procedure in this chapter?

 ## Flow Charts

-Conventionally, each step in a flow chart is represented by a symbol and connecting lines that guide the flow of logic progressively towards a certain output.
+Conventionally, each step in a flowchart is represented by a symbol and connecting lines that guide the flow of logic progressively towards a certain output.
 The symbols that are used are shapes and each one carries a different meaning.
-Below we outline the basic components of drawing a typical flow chart:
+Below we outline the basic components of drawing a typical flowchart:

 - **Oval**: Indicates the start or end point of a program/system.
 (But this requires further refection on whether all programs have an end.)
 - **Rectangle**: Represents the processual steps.
 - **Diamond**: Indicates the decision points with yes and no branches.
 - **Arrow**: Acts as a connector to show the relationship and sequence, but sometimes an arrow might be returned to a previous process, especially when showing repetition and loops.

-As we have covered the program *Vocable Code* in Chapter 7, Figure 9.1 below shows the corresponding flow chart, a different representation of the program.
-The original idea of this flow is to first demonstrate the high level logics and sequences, and second to elaborate the details in plain English.
-This flowchart does not follow conventional drawing strictly but using symbols, lines and text to communicate with wider audience like our readers.
+As we have studied the program *Vocable Code* in Chapter 7, Figure 9.1 below shows the corresponding flowchart, a different representation of the program.
+The original idea is to demonstrate the high level logic and sequences, and to elaborate the details of this in plain English.
+This flowchart uses symbols, lines and text to communicate with a wider audience such as the readers oif this book.

 ![flowchart](ch9_1.png)
 *Figure 9.1: The flow chart of Vocable Code by Winnie Soon, graphic design by Anders Visti*

-Indeed flow charts are used beyond science disciplines, for example it is relatively common to use flowchart in business sector to understand and communicate how different processes or workflows are done, such as recruitment process flow and customer complaint handling.
-In humanities teaching, we also introduce flowcharts as a means to deconstructing a text as well as to formulating a structure of an essay idea.
-It is a tool that helps thinking different procedures and processes.
+Indeed flowcharts are used across many disciplines, both technical and in the arts, for example it is relatively common to use them in the business sector to understand and communicate how different processes or workflows are organized for efficiency.
+In philosophy, diagrams have been used to produce new kinds of thinking, what Deleuze and Guattari refer to as an "abstract machine",[^Guattari] as a material assemblage of relations (and we will return to these issues in more detail at the end of the chapter).
+Similarly, in our past teaching, we have used flowcharts as a means to deconstruct written texts as well as to break down an argument and structure, as as a way to formulate ideas for new essays.
+It is a tool, or rather machine, that helps to think through different procedures and processes, and this approach has self-evidently informed our use of a flowchart to introduce each chapter of this book.

-In the chapter's mini exercise, you will come up with a flow cart collaboratively for a new project idea.
-Especially it comes to this stage of the book where you may have more confident in building a slightly more complex program/project that incorporates different types of syntax.
-We found that one of the usual struggles of crafting a program's flow chart is about how to combine and link various functions as well as to break down a task into smaller steps in order to know what to do next.
-We see a flowchart can be used as a tool to formulate ideas, generate discussion, forseeing technical challenges and set the path for working together.
-If tasks need to be divided within a group, flowcharts can be used to identify how a smaller task can be linked to other without losing site of seeing the larger picture of a program.
+In the chapter's mini exercise, you are asked to produce a flowchart collaboratively for a new project idea.
+This comes at this stage of the book as you are probably more confident in building a more complex program that incorporates different types of syntax.
+We have found that one of the difficulties of this is commonly how to combine and link various functions and to break down a task into smaller sequential steps.
+We think a flowchart can be used as an effective means to formulate ideas, generate discussion, to predict technical challenges, and to set a direction for working together on a project.
+If tasks need to be divided within a group for instance, flowcharts can be used to identify how a smaller task can be linked to others without losing site of the larger purpose.

-But to turn an existing program into a flow chart for communication purpose, the challenges of drawing a flow chart at this stage would be:
+To turn an existing program into a flowchart, some challenges might be:
-1. Turn programming syntax and function into understandable plain text.
+1. To translate programming syntax and functions into understandable plain language.
-2. Decide the details level of showing the important operations that allow other people to understand your program.
+2. To decide the level of detail to show the important operations that allow other people to understand the logic of your program.

 ## Exercise in class

-Let's start with something seems to be very simple.
-Draw a flow chart based on the below program code:
+Let's start with something that appears to be relatively simple.
+Draw a flowchart based on the program code below:

 ```javascript
 function setup() {